lowlighter/metrics/source/plugins/core/README.md

 ## 🪛 Using presets

-> 🚧 This feature is an early implementation and may change before official release

 It is possible to reuse the same configuration across different repositories and workflows using configuration presets.
 A preset override the default values of inputs, and multiple presets can be provided at once through URLs or file paths.